 Wyatt Berry Stapp Earp came into the world on March 19, 1848, on the family farm near Monmouth, Ill.
 He was the sixth of Nicholas’s ten children and the fourth born to Virginia, following brothers James (1841-1926) and Virgil (1843-1905) and sister Martha (1845-56).
 After Wyatt came two more boys, Morgan (1851-82) and Baxter (1855-1900), and sisters Virginia (1858-61) and Adelia (1861-1941).
 Newton, James and Virgil served in the Union Army in the Civil War, during which Nicholas served as a recruiter and trainer.
 Wyatt was only 13 when the war began and ran away more than once to join up, but Nicholas managed to catch him every time and bring him back to the farm.
 Wyatt’s wanderlust would not end there, though.
 He married at 22, only to see his wife die shortly thereafter of typhoid fever while carrying their child.
 Over the next few years he drifted back and forth between Iowa, Illinois and Missouri, living a vagabond life on the edge of respectability, frequently finding himself in court to answer for offenses like horse thievery and running a brothel.
 By 1874 he’d had enough of that and headed west.

 Earp showed up in several places later made famous in movie and TV Westerns.
 By 1874 he was in the cattle boomtown of Wichita, Kansas, where older brother James was operating a “house of ill repute.”
-Brothels were commonplace in frontier America, and in the gentrified East as well, for that matter, and the men and women who ran them were not necessarily social pariahs.
-Legal brothels still operate in Nevada, in fact.
+Brothels were commonplace in frontier America, and in the gentrified East as well, for that matter, and the men and women who ran them were not necessarily social pariahs, although their activities were usually illegal and occasionally the law was enforced.
+(Legal brothels still operate in Nevada, a legacy of the Wild West that is still hanging around.)
 Wyatt became a police officer in Wichita but was fired a year later after an altercation with a political opponent of the chief.
 He and James moved on to Dodge City, another wild cattle town which a century later would be made famous on TV as the location of the iconic Western series Gunsmoke.
 Wyatt became an assistant city marshal.
 In the TV series, the U.S. Marshal who presided over Dodge was Matt Dillon, played by James Arness, but as far as I know, Earp never appeared as a character in the show.